FTLam11/Audio-Station-Scrobbler/README.md

 Not being able to scrobble tracks with Audio Station is no bueno.
 After brainstorming some crazy ideas, I conjured up a scheme.
 Read through the entire README before you try anything, thanks!
 Time for some storytelling.

 I sniffed the network traffic while using Audio Station and noted HTTP request patterns during playback of each song.
-The workaround for scrobbling when playing music via Audio Station is a two-part scheme:
+Here is the low-down:

-* Lyric modules can be installed in Audio Station.
-With a lyric module installed, Audio Station makes lyric queries for each song and displays them if found.
-Luckily, the [Synology Lyric repository](https://bitbucket.org/franklai/synologylyric/overview) is conveniently available.
+* Lyric modules are an Audio Station built-in feature.
+With a lyric module installed, Audio Station makes queries for each song and displays lyrics if found.
+A variety of [Synology Lyric modules](https://bitbucket.org/franklai/synologylyric/overview) are publically available.
 I ninja'd a new scrobble request into one of the lyric modules.
-My lyric module is found [here](https://github.com/FTLam11/lyrical_fronk).
+My modified lyric module is found [here](https://github.com/FTLam11/lyrical_fronk).
 * This repository contains a simple Node server that saves a Last.FM session and scrobbles music.

 ## Installing and Running Server Code